Hi……Welcome to a small “nook” of encouragement.

 best friend, without the reassuring smile, and the

-prayers of the one they so closely depended upon).
+prayers of the one they so dearly loved, and closely depended upon).

 I needed to go to the doctor.